biodatageeks/sequila/docs/source/modules/coverage/coverage.rst

    Have a look on our custom data source providing tabular view on BAM files :ref:`Data formats`

-It can return results in blocks (which is the default, more efficient approach), with per base granularity or  avarage coverage in fixed-length windows.
+It can return results in blocks (which is the default, more efficient approach), with per base granularity or average coverage in fixed-length windows.

 Below you can find end-to-end code snippet from BAM file to calculating coverage.